PseudoPau/ThesisLog/Writing/Operational Manual.md

 **Eyes Wide Open, Creating Beasts**

 ![Cavaguro, animal fantástico del Profesor Revillod, foto Óscar Alarcón para Neotraba](https://neotraba.com/wp-content/uploads/2016/04/Cavaguro.jpg)
-*`Cavaguro, animal fantástico del Profesor Revillod, foto Óscar Alarcón para Neotraba`* [^f] [^2]
+*`Cavaguro, animal fantástico del Profesor Revillod, foto Óscar Alarcón para Neotraba (Alarcón, 2016)`* [^f][^2]

-If a lion could talk, we could not understand him.*Ludwig Wittgenstein*
+If a lion could talk, we could not understand him.
+*(Wittgenstein, 1953)*[^3]

-We have to recognise that only on the condition that we abandon the concept of the world can we possess the concept of a world.*Mark Cousins*
+We have to recognise that only on the condition that we abandon the concept of the world can we possess the concept of a world.
+*(Mark Cousins, 2021)*[^4]

 ---

-This component is inspired by Prof. Revillod's Animanarium, which is originated for training imagination for fantasy stories, and Paul Klee's puppet.
+This component is inspired by Prof. Revillod's Animanarium, which is originated for training imagination for fantasy stories.
-In this stage, we are going to invent new urban creatures derived from a set of archetypes at various scales by construction and deconstruction using some digital technics.
-These artificial creatures will be partly flesh, partly mechanics, and partly digital.
-These non-existing artifacts will be the heroines for the Adventure, audience for the Auction, and part of the exhibition for the thesis review.
+At this stage, we are going to invent new urban creatures derived from a set of archetypes at various scales by construction and deconstruction using some digital technics.
+These artificial creatures will be a blending of flesh(short life), mechanics(long life), and digital(eternal life).
+These artifacts will be the heroines to participate in the story.

 ### Design Methods ###
-**Automatism, Gestural Interpretation, Syntactical**
+**Automatism, Gestural Interpretation, Syntactical**[^5]
 ![](https://cdn.discordapp.com/attachments/1045538819161731102/1045763556160831558/PseudoPaul_a_corridor_leading_people_from_Mordenism_to_Globaliz_afa9987d-2093-4e87-beb1-a220cc5b894a.png)
 *`An endless corridor leading people from Mordenism to Globalization with Anthropocene at left, Territory at right, Exit at the top, Security at the bottom, Contemporaneity within the hand | Ghost Author: Midjourney + Tarkovsky`*